JujiaoKang/DPW_WES/README.md

 $ Rscript scRNAliver.R
 ```
 ## License
-This project is covered under the Apache 2.0 License.
+This project is covered under the MIT License.